Get Started#

 Check Status of Microservices

-• The application starts the following microservices, see also How it Works.
+• The application starts the following microservices.

 • To check if all microservices are in Running state: